tw-space/lockpage-full-stack-starter/README.md

 To try this locally:

-1. Rename `.env/RENAME_TO.secrets.js` to `.secrets.js`
-2. In `.env/.secrets.js`, update `rootPwd` with the absolute path to your project directory
-3. To build the project and serve it locally in development mode, run:
+1. First, run the setup script and follow any instructions that appear:

     ```sh
+    $ yarn dev:setup
+    ```

+2. Once all setup steps are complete, build the project and serve it locally in development mode by running:

+    ```sh
     $ yarn serve:dev
     ```

-4. Visit http://localhost:3000 in a browser
+3. Visit http://localhost:3000 in a browser
-5. Enter inputs a few times
+4. Try a few inputs
-6. Enter `main secret` to access the **main** app variation
+5. Enter `main secret` to access the **main** app variation
-7. In the same tab, navigate to http://localhost:3000/enter via the address bar
+6. In the same tab, navigate to http://localhost:3000/enter via the address bar
-8. Enter `guest secret` to access the **guest** variation
+7. Enter `guest secret` to access the **guest** variation
+8. To stop the custom Express server, it is not enough to stop the foreground process as it is run with `pm2` as a background process.
+Instead, run:

+    ```sh
+    $ yarn stop
+    ```

 ### Try the variations directly